OpenKneeboard/OpenKneeboard/docs/troubleshooting/elevation.md

 This is true for almost all modern Windows software; there are very few exceptions.

 ## I turned UAC back on, but I still get a warning.
-How do I get rid of it?
+How do I stop getting these warnings?

+Reinstall Windows.

 Turning UAC off frequently causes problems that are only reasonably fixed by reinstalling Windows.

-To remove this popup, reinstall Windows.

 ## Will you remove the requirements or messages?